newrelic/docs-website/CONTRIBUTING.md

 ![Disabled GitHub Actions](src/images/workflows_disabled_by_default.png 'disabled-workflows-prompt')

-If you do see this, then you are good to go.
+If you do see this, then you are good to go -- DON'T enable the workflows.

 If the workflows are enabled and running, you will want to disable them.
-You can disable workflows by navigating to the settings of the forked repository, clicking on the 'Actions' tab, and selecting the check to 'Disable Actions' as shown below.
+You can disable workflows by navigating to the settings of the forked repository, clicking on the `Actions` tab, and selecting the check to `Disable Actions` as shown below.

 ![Manually Disabling Actions](src/images/disable_actions_manually.png 'disable-actions-manually')